This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Preheat the oven to 350ºF and line a muffin tin with 12 muffin liners.
 Into a blender, add the bananas, eggs, olive oil, oats, sugar, cinnamon, baking powder, and salt.
 Blend until the batter is relatively smooth, about 60 seconds.

-• Bake the muffins for 25 minutes at 350ºF, or until the center of the muffins feel firm to a light touch.
+• Bake the muffins for 25 minutes at 350ºF, or until the centers feel firm to a light touch.
 Remove the pan from the oven and let the muffins cool completely, then they will be ready to serve.

 • Store leftover muffins in an airtight container for up to 1 week.
 Or you can freeze them for up to 3 months.
 To thaw frozen muffins, transfer them to the fridge at least 24 hours before you plan on serving them again.